Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.5/05-20ml-v15-optics-assembly.md

 1. Connect the LED cable to the <Highlight color={colors.green}>Channel A connector</Highlight>.
 2. Secure an<Highlight color={colors.purple}>LED cap over the unused pocket</Highlight>.
-3. Insert the LED bulb into the pocket labeled IR. _Slowly_ bend the bulb's leads 90 degrees towards the left.
+3. Insert the LED bulb into the pocket labeled **IR**. _Slowly_ bend the bulb's leads 90 degrees towards the left such that the bend is near the LED bulb.
 4. Secure the bulb with an LED cap.